What is ransomware?02-03-2017 Author: DSwiss

 One of the most efficient ways to protect yourself against encryption ransomware is to have all files on any given system backed up on an external hard drive or in the cloud.
 If you use an external medium to back up your data, you should disconnected it as soon as the backup is complete to avoid that ransomware potentially encrypts it.
 The same argument is valid if you back up to the cloud.
 Once the backup has completed, quit the backup application.

 As suggested by the Swiss Reporting and Analysis Center for Information Assurance (MELANI), you should refrain from paying a ransom if you find yourself a victim of ransomware: Paying will only strengthen the criminals.
-For additional countermeasures, please refer to MELANI Ransomware section.
+For additional countermeasures, please refer to NCSC Ransomware section.